 Day 2: Paris

-To get a broad impression of Paris, we will be going on a sightseeing tour.
-Here, we will pass popular churches, famous squares and historical monuments, such as the Arc de Triumph, Champs-Elysees, Dome des Invalides, the Madeleine, the Opera Garnier, the Louvre and many more.
-After lunch, we will be visiting the most beautiful gardens of the Palais Royal with their unique landscape architecture and strolling along their romantic passages with their vibrant arcades.
-We will also come past boutiques and cafés, all of them characteristic for the country - simply typical French!
+To get a broad impression of Paris, we will go on a sightseeing tour.
+Here, we will pass popular churches, famous squares and historical monuments, such as the Arc de Triomphe, Champs-Elysees, Dome des Invalides, the Madeleine, the Opera Garnier, the Louvre and many more.
+After lunch, we will visit the most beautiful gardens of the Palais Royal with their unique landscape architecture and stroll along their romantic passages..
+We will also pass boutiques and cafés, all of them characteristically French!
 In close vicinity to the Place des Victoires, one of five Royal squares of the metropolis, we will enjoy our dinner in a traditional Paris Bistro.

 - City sightseeing tour

 Today, first we will contemplate Mona Lisa's smile in the Louvre and afterwards look at all the masterpieces of art, which the Musee d'Orsay has to offer.
 Pont-Neuf is known to be the oldest stone bridge in Paris, and we will be crossing it, heading towards the Rive Gauche.
 Along the quays, we will finally make our way to the Musee d'Orsay.
 Once, the place was used as an important railway line and train station.
 Recently, there were unique paintings found from Cezanne, Manet, van Gogh and Monet.
 In the afternoon, we will explore and investigate the bohemian myths of the Quartier Latin, Saint Germain des Pres, as well as Montparnasse.
 Those areas have always been home to the intellectual circles of Paris, and up to this day, the avant-garde is found here.
 Café Flore is the perfect setting for us to relax and have an authentic café au lait, while watching the bustling activities on the streets.